Sasch's Blog #2: 82 Furry Friends, "Feeding Time," and a Little Hammock Wonder on Corfu

 “Keep the poop away, keep the shelter clean all day” ;-)

-As for the joy of EXPERIENCES outside the shelter, the following words come to mind...
+As for the joy of EXPERIENCES outside the shelter, the following words apply…

 Looking back at the first days of this adventure and everything that has happened so far, my anticipation for the coming days grows.

-And who knows – maybe Sascha's new travel buddy is already waiting around the next corner?
-We're excited to hear what he reports next week!
+And who knows – maybe Sascha’s new travel buddy is already waiting around the next street corner?
+We’re excited to hear what he reports next week!

 Leave a comment